 FREQUENTLY ASKED QUESTIONS

-Hearing aids use small microphones to collect sounds and a computer chip converts the incoming sound, analyzes it and adjusts the sound based on your hearing loss.
-Then you hear the audio signals through miniature speakers in your ears.
+• Hearing aids use small microphones to collect sounds.
+A computer chip then converts the incoming sound, analyzes it, and adjusts the sound based on your hearing loss.
+Then, you hear the audio signals through miniature speakers in your ears.

 Which hearing aid is right for you?
 It depends on the severity of your hearing loss, where you want to hear better, how active you want to be and which technology you are comfortable with.